What is Erntedankfest? A German Thanks for the Harvest

 What are some Traditional Erntedankfest Foods

-Erntedankfest Meals typically use loads of freshly harvested produce.
-Wheat and honeycomb also play an important role.
-You will always find bread on the table… often a special decorated loaf.
+Erntedankfest Meals typically contain loads of freshly harvested produce.
+Wheat and honeycomb play an essential role.
+Bread is always on the table, often a specially decorated loaf.

-In recent years, thanks to Television and Travel, the Turkey is making an appearance on the Erntedankfest table.
-Alternatively, people will serve a capon, or other large roasted bird.
+In recent years, thanks to Television and Travel, Turkey has made an appearance on the Erntedankfest table.
+Alternatively, people will serve a capon or other large roasted bird.

-Essen und Trinken (my favorite German Cooking Magazine) has some nice recipes for an Erntedankfest Buffet… Click here to see–>Erntedankfest Buffet (The recipes are in German, but if you are in the Chrome browser, you can click the squares on the right end of the URL bar for a translation)
+Essen und Trinken (my favorite German Cooking Magazine) has some excellent recipes for an Erntedankfest Buffet Click here to see–>Erntedankfest Buffet

 So, What is Erntedankfest?